Arcus Odyssey

-Arcus Odyssey is an action game video game developed by Wolf Team and released by Renovation Products in 1991 for the Sega Mega Drive/Genesis and X68000 and in 1993 for the Super Nintendo Entertainment System.
-The game features an isometric perspective and cooperative gameplay, as well hack and slash gameplay.
+Arcus Odyssey is a 1991 action game developed by Wolf Team and released by Renovation Products for the Sega Genesis and X68000 and in 1993 for the Super Nintendo Entertainment System.
+The game features an isometric perspective and cooperative gameplay with hack and slash elements.
 It tells the story of four heroes trying to thwart the return of an evil sorceress.

-Arcus Odyssey is part of the Arcus franchise, which also included Arcus in 1988, Arcus II: Silent Symphony in 1989, and Arcus III in 1991.
+Arcus Odyssey is part of the Arcus franchise, that also included Arcus in 1988, Arcus II: Silent Symphony in 1989, and Arcus III in 1991.
 A North American version for the SNES was planned, but it was cancelled following Sega's acquisition of Renovation Products (American publisher for Wolf Team and Telenet games).
 It was released only in Japan with the title Arcus Spirits, and was also planned to be released in Europe by Loriciels.

 Gameplay

 In Arcus Odyssey, the player takes on the role of one of four different characters, and proceeds through each level in order.
-The players are able to move, attack, defend using a projectile-blocking shield, and use a variety of offensive, defensive, and recovery items and magic, all of which can be found in chests scattered throughout the levels.
-Some levels require the players to accomplish sub-quests in order to proceed, such as extinguishing a fire blocking the door to the next level; other levels give the player an ally.
+The player is able to move, attack, defend with a shield, and use a variety of offensive, defensive, and recovery items and magic, all of which can be found in chests scattered throughout the levels.
+Some levels require the player to accomplish subquests in order to proceed, such as extinguishing a fire blocking the door to the next level; other levels give the player an ally.

 The game primarily has an isometric view, although the player's characters can move freely in eight directions.
-After defeating most bosses, players receive a power boost; this boost either gives them more health or more power.
+After defeating most bosses, the player receives a power boost.
+This boost either gives the player more health or more power.